Blog

 How to Register an AIF in India

-- Set Up the Fund: The fund must be created as a company, LLP, or trust.
+• Incorporate the Fund: The fund is supposed to be incorporated in a company, LLP, or a trust.

-- Submit the Application: The AIF applies to SEBI with all required documents, including details about the sponsor, manager, and trustee.
+• File an Application: The AIF must apply to SEBI and submit required documents.
+These include details about the sponsor, manager, and trustee.

-- Get Approval: After SEBI reviews and approves the application, the fund is added to SEBI’s AIF database and can start operating.
+• Approval: SEBI reviews the application.
+Once approved, the AIF is added to SEBI’s AIF register and can begin operations.

 Who should invest into AIFs?